Tutorials

 Python and C++ interface

 FEASST may also be called directly in Python and C++ as a library.
-Note that the Python and C++ interfaces may change with minor version.
-Thus, the Python and C++ interfaces are not recommended for beginning users.
+The Python interface with SWIG and C++ Interface are not recommended for most users, and maybe change with minor version.